AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-configure.md

 ## Create a configuration

-When you create a configuration for consent reporting and filtering, you select the sandbox and Profile dataset that contain your consent policy membership data, choose the connection or connections to configure, and choose whether to filter data for each marketing action.
+When you create a configuration for consent reporting and filtering, you select the sandbox and merge policy dataset that contain your consent policy membership data, choose the connection or connections to configure, and choose whether to filter data for each marketing action.
 Customer Journey Analytics then creates the consent policy lookup dataset and the consent policy components automatically.

 To create a consent reporting and filtering configuration: